Leonard returns with 31, Spurs top Hawks, tie for No. 1 seed - News 12 Now

 San Antonio made a season-high 16 3-pointers in its 19th straight home victory over Atlanta.
 The Spurs and Warriors are 52-14 with 16 games remaining, including the final regular-season matchup between them on March 29.

-Atlanta point guard Dennis Schroder had 22 points and 10 assists, shooting 10 for 22 from the field.
+Atlanta point guard Dennis Schroder had 22 points and 10 assists.
 Tim Hardaway Jr. added 17 points, but the Hawks had their three-game winning streak snapped.

 San Antonio’s Patty Mills had 15 points and Danny Green added 14.
-The starting guards combined to shoot 7 for 12 on 3-pointers and the team finished 16 for 34 on 3s.
+The starting guards combined to shoot 7 for 12 on 3-pointers and the team finished 16 for 34.

 David Lee had 14 points in place of LaMarcus Aldridge, who missed his second straight game with a minor heart arrhythmia.
 Aldridge’s status remains unknown.